Zantac Lawsuit: Settlement Updates (November 2024)

 zantac cancer link

 Over 2,000 individuals joined a multi-district litigation (MDL) lawsuit in the United States Federal Court system against the manufacturer of Zantac.
-This widely used medication contained ranitidine, an antihistamine, and antacid used to treat heartburn.
+This widely used medication contained ranitidine, an antihistamine, and an antacid used to treat heartburn.

 The plaintiffs claim that the makers of Zantac misled millions of consumers into "purchasing and ingesting a defective, misbranded, adulterated and harmful drug" while neglecting to disclose that the drug contained a probable human carcinogen called N-nitrosodimethylamine, or NDMA.